The Long Version

 It seems like I should have other degrees, such as an MFA in Novels about People Doing Nothing But Walking Around, a PhD in Collages and Doodles and Stick Drawings of Fruitless Pursuits, or a Knighthood in Insomniac Studies, but I don’t.

-I have published in such publications as The New York Times, Poets & Writers, Writer’s Digest, The Writer, The Southwest Review, Tin House, The Gettysburg Review, Five Points, The Rumpus, Gargoyle, The Berkeley Fiction Review, Puerto del Sol, PANK, Superstition Review, and The Green Mountain Review, among others.
+I have published in such publications as The New York Times, Poets & Writers, LitHub, Writer’s Digest, The Writer, The Southwest Review, Tin House, The Gettysburg Review, Five Points, The Rumpus, Gargoyle, The Berkeley Fiction Review, Puerto del Sol, PANK, Superstition Review, and The Green Mountain Review, among others.
 My stories have been nominated for the Pushcart prize and included in such collections as W.W.
-Norton’s New Micro: Exceptionally Short Fiction and Best Small Fictions 2016.
+Norton’s Flash Fiction America; New Micro: Exceptionally Short Fiction; and collections like the annual Best Small Fictions and Best Microfiction.